VNemani14/HIconstruct_optimize/README.md

 lhsdesignbnd.m: This function generates a NxP latin hypercube sample with bounds for other scripts.

-paper_evaluateLIU_1.m: This method is based on the paper "Integration of Data Fusion Methodology and Degradation Modeling Process to Improve Prognostics" by Kaibo Liu.
+paper_evaluateLIU_1.m: This method (Liu1) is based on the paper "Integration of Data Fusion Methodology and Degradation Modeling Process to Improve Prognostics" by Kaibo Liu.

-paper_evaluateLIU_2_LHS.m This method is also based on the paper "Integration of Data Fusion Methodology and Degradation Modeling Process to Improve Prognostics by Kaibo Liu.
+paper_evaluateLIU_2_LHS.m This method (Liu2) is also based on the paper "Integration of Data Fusion Methodology and Degradation Modeling Process to Improve Prognostics by Kaibo Liu.

-paper_evaluateYGLEE1.m
+paper_evaluateYGLEE1.m: This method (Guo1) is based on the paper "A recurrent neural network based health indicator for remaining useful life prediction of bearings" by L. Guo et al.

-paper_evaluateYGLEE2.m
+paper_evaluateYGLEE2.m: This method (Guo2) is based on the paper "A recurrent neural network based health indicator for remaining useful life prediction of bearings" by L. Guo et al.

-paper_evaluate_CHEN_lhs.m
+paper_evaluate_CHEN_lhs.m: This method (Chen) is based on the paper "A Health Index Construction Framework for Prognostics Based on Feature Fusion and Constrained Optimization".

-paper_evaluate_RMS.m
+paper_evaluate_RMS.m: This uses a root mean square method to calculate the health index.